Name:

 Manage files in Amplify console

 After successfully publishing your storage backend and connecting your project with client APIs, you can manage files and folders in the Amplify console.
 You can perform on-demand actions like upload, download, copy, and more under the Storage tab in the console.
+Refer to Manage files in Amplify Console guide for additional information.

 Conclusion